-How the haystones is 2019 finished?!
+How the haystones is the year finished?!
 Maybe I’m dating myself here, but it feels like the older I get, the quicker time flies.
 Anyone else with me on this?
 Well, here we are, and it’s time for the 2019 year in review!

 2019 was a great year filled with lots of ups and downs, lessons learned, and progress made.
 I started 2019 by writing and publishing a list of travel hopes and wishes that, to be honest, I didn’t spend much time on.
 Lists are my jam and I always have the travel bug, but in terms of intention setting, it was loosey-goosey.
 You know those goals that float in the back of your head and you repeat them but no longer actually think about them?
 That was the state of things when I wrote the post on my travel goals for 2019.

 Disclaimer: This post contains affiliate links to help this website grow, at no extra cost to you.
 My promise to you is to only provide links for products and services I enjoy and use.
 Thank you for your support of Travel with TMc!

 - Read 12 Books – I’m happy to say I finished this goal in October and surpassed it by the end of the year.
 Send any favourite reads my way for 2020!
 Here are the books I read this year: